-To transform our neighborhoods, the next generation, and the nation through Jesus Christ.
+To transform our neighborhoods, the generations, and the nations through Jesus Christ.

-Our mission statement can be summed up in 3 words:
+Our mission strategy can be summed up in 3 words:

 together in united worship and teaching

 to unleash compassion and share with others

 In 1950, several men began a survey in the Lone Star area of New Albany, and the results of that survey led to renting a former donut shop on Charlestown Road for church services.
 Beechmont Baptist Church in Louisville assumed sponsorship of Graceland Baptist Church Mission in 1952 and acquired property on Charlestown Road for the mission.
 In 1953, two portable buildings were erected.

 Pastor Elvis Marcum came in 1963 to a mission which was in a state of despair.
 There was little hope for a dynamic witness because of the heavy debt, struggling leadership, and lack of recognition in the community.

 1967 saw Graceland stepping out to attempt great things in the name of the Lord and seeing the impossible happen.
 The church had a vision for the city and began to reach across New Albany.
 The pressures of overcrowded services and Charlestown Road traffic jams gave birth to the Abundant Life Community in 1976.